-For nearly 50 years, a multi-use trail has been envisioned along the creek corridor of Stevens Creek.
+For over 50 years, a multi-use trail has been envisioned along the creek corridor of Stevens Creek.
 The cities and the counties have wisely reserved over 100 acres along the creek for public access, and have rejected previous plans to replace the natural creek bed with a cemented channel.

 In 1961 a brochure was even published by Santa Clara County describing the "Stevens Creek Park Chain" and showing much of the route on the land as it still exists today.
 This accompanied the construction of Highway 85 between Hwy 101 in Mountain View and Hwy 280 in Cupertino.

 The trail runs through tidal marshlands and natural riparian habitats, providing for recreation and educational opportunities.
 The trail is regularly used for bicycling, bird watching, commuting, dog walking, education, hiking, jogging, nature walks, running, scootering, roller and inline skating, skateboarding, striding, and walking.

 For the latest developments, please check our trail